-I've also added columns listing the actual Biden/Trump vote percentage for each county to give a feel for how partisan it is.
-Again, I'm defining "Swing District" as any county where the difference is less than 6.0%.
-There's 188 swing districts (out of over 3,100 total), with around 33.8 million Americans out of 332 million total, or roughly 10.2% of the U.S. population.
+Every county except those in Alaska lists the 2020 Biden/Trump partisan lean; Alaska still uses the 2016 Clinton/Trump results.
+I define a "Swing District" as one where the difference between Biden & Trump was less than 6.0%.
+FWIW, there's just 188 swing districts (out of over 3,100 total), with around 33.8 million Americans out of 332 million total, or roughly 10.2% of the U.S. population.

 Blue = Joe Biden won by more than 6 points; Orange = Donald Trumpwon by more than 6 points; Yellow = Swing District